 Ashley began competing at the United States Eventing Association’s advanced level in 2001.
-For the following two decades she was ranked consistently in the top 100 event riders in the United States, making her a long-listed athlete for the U.S. Equestrian Team.
+From 2001 to 2021 she was ranked consistently in the top 100 event riders in the United States, making her a long-listed athlete for the U.S. Equestrian Team.
 In 2002 she was chosen to participate in the USET Developing Riders program.
 In 2007 and 2008 on ESB Irish Doctrine and in 2011 and 2012 on Jet she qualified to compete at the five star level.
 In 2014 she had a top 25 finish on Tactical Maneuver at the Fair Hill International CCI4* fall eventing championship, and in 2015 a top 15 finish at Jersey Fresh CCI4*.
 In 2016 and 2018 Ashley and Tactical Maneuver completed the Land Rover Kentucky CCI5* with clear cross country rounds and in 2017 the pair finished 26th at the Fair Hill International CCI4*.
 Ashley also holds a USDF Bronze Medal and competes in straight jumpers through 1.35m, primarily with her CCI4* eventing mare FireFly.
 Ashley was a Founding Member on the Rider Advisory Board of the Eventing Riders Association of North America as well as serving for two years as their Junior Coordinator.
 In 2009 she became certified as an ICP Level IV instructor through the U.S. Eventing Association’s Instructor Certification Program.
 In 2016 Ashley became the inaugural coach of the University of Florida Eventing Team — a position which she held for seven years.
 Currently, she is the Area III Young Rider Coach.
 In 2021 Ashley received a Master of Liberal Arts degree in psychology, with a focus on performance psychology, through the Harvard University Extension School.
 In 2023 she received a Master of Science in human performance through the University of Florida and is currently enrolled in a Ph.D. program at the University of Florida focusing on leadership studies.
-In 2021 Ashley also became licensed as an ‘r’ judge and technical delegate with the United States Eventing Association and she now actively officiates around the country as she works towards her ‘R’ licenses.
+In 2021 Ashley became a licensed eventing judge and technical delegate with the United States Eventing Association and she now actively officiates around the country as she works towards her ‘R’ licenses.
 In 2022 Ashley was named the USEA Area III Young Rider Coach.

 Ashley is based out of her own Totem Hill Farm in Ocala, FL.